the-first-elder/Cartesi-calculator-pro-with-sunodo/README.md

 ## Cartesi Calculator Pro

-This repository contains the source code for the Cartesi Calculator Pro Max, a powerful tool for performing complex calculations.
+This repository contains the source code for the Cartesi Calculator Pro, a powerful tool for performing complex calculations.
 This application made use of [MathJS](https://mathjs.org/docs/getting_started.html) to solve complex algorithms.

 ## Installation